Tale of two walkouts: Texas Democrats hailed on left while Oregon Republicans vilified

 The danger for Oregon Democrats is that despite appearances to the contrary, they may not control the state legislature forever.

 “Quorum rules are the last tool available to promote bipartisan cooperation, whether we agree or disagree with the policy being protested,” said Oregon Senate Republican spokesperson Dru Draper.
-“Much like the filibuster in the US Senate, majorities need to be careful about blowing up quorum rules.
+“Much like the filibuster in the U.S. Senate, majorities need to be careful about blowing up quorum rules.
 The shoe may eventually be on the other foot.”

 Sign up for Daily Newsletters